agrifooddatacanada/OCA_package_standard/README.md

 	- `extensions` which MAY contain Community overlays which are ordered lexicographically according to: [3.2.3 Sorting of Object Properties](https://www.rfc-editor.org/rfc/rfc8785#section-3.2.3)
 - Extension overlay contents MUST follow [3.2.3 Sorting of Object Properties](https://www.rfc-editor.org/rfc/rfc8785#section-3.2.3)
 - Community overlays MUST use type= "community/community_name/overlay/name/vX.X" where name is the name of the overlay, community_name is the name of the community and versioning MUST follow semantic versioning.
+- Communities MUST ensure that their overlay names are unique within their community_name namespace.

 ## OCA Package Overlay Documentation Requirements
 This section outlines the different sections of published documentation for each overlay.
 Each header must be present in a publically documented overlay description.